Skip to content

-The company behind popular lifestyle clothing brands like Volcom, Billabong, and Quiksilver, Liberated Brands has filed for bankruptcy.
+The company behind the skateboarding clothing brand Volcom, as well as boardsports brands Billabong and Quiksilver, Liberated Brands has filed for bankruptcy.

 They’re pointing to changes in what consumers want and rising costs as the main reasons.
 Based in Costa Mesa, California, they’ve decided to shut down their North American operations and sell off their international assets.